Living Memory: Life Stories and Photography Collections: The Black Country

-This full-colour, cloth-bound, 512-page high-quality publication features some of the many moving and insightful life stories and personal photographs, as well as highlights from the more extensive photography collections we worked with.
-The book also presents some of the creative micro-projects and artist commissions that took place across the region with local groups, schools, and public participants.
+The book is full-colour and cloth-bound with 512-pages that feature over 60 life stories and personal photographs and highlights from the extensive photography collections we worked with.
+The book also presents some of the projects and artist commissions that took place across the region with local groups and schools.
 The book features a range of accessible essays by writers and photography specialists who share thoughts and perspectives about the changing role of everyday photography.

 Praise for the Living Memory Project book